manifest/sdl-ios-framework/README.md

 SDL iOS build script
 ===
-A script creates a pseudo-framework which could be used to build iOS applications for both simulator and device
+The script creates a set of frameworks that can be easily used to develop SDL applications for the iOS platform.

 Depends on
 ---